EU 2025 Standby Power Consumption Standards

 Here are a few examples that illustrate some of the changes and related energy savings:

 • Televisions – to which the current rules apply – are currently limited to a maximum of 1W of standby power use.
-The new 2025 standard cuts this in half to 0.5W, producing an annual energy savings estimated at 3.65 kWh per TV left in standby for 20 hours daily.
+The new EU 2025 standby power consumption standards cut this in half to 0.5W, producing an annual energy savings estimated at 3.65 kWh per TV left in standby for 20 hours daily.

 • Smart speakers are an example of a product not covered by the current regulations that will fall under the 2025 guidelines.
 Today, most smart speakers use about 2-3W in standby mode.
-The new regulations will require this to be reduced significantly, down to 0.5W or less, which should save about 17.5 kWh per year per device
+The new 2025 standby power regulation EU will require this to be reduced significantly, down to 0.5W or less, which should save about 17.5 kWh per year per device.

 • Gaming consoles will also be included in the new regulations.
 Today, they generally consume 10-15W in rest mode; the expanded 2025 guidelines will allow these devices to use only 2W in networked standby.
-This change is expected to save about 100 kW per console per year.
+This change is expected to save about 100 kWh per console per year by adhering to these updated European Union energy efficiency standards.

 New regulations limit gaming consoles to 2W in standby mode

-The EU will implement stricter compliance and enforcement measures under the 2025 regulations to ensure manufacturers comply with the new standards.
-For instance, manufacturers will be required to substantiate how much standby electricity their products consume with documented test results demonstrating that products meet the new requirements.
+The EU will implement stricter compliance and enforcement measures under the 2025 standby power regulation EU to ensure manufacturers comply with the new standards.
+For instance, manufacturers will be required to substantiate how much standby electricity their products consume with documented test results.
+This technical documentation must demonstrate that products meet the new EU ecodesign standby power limits and include specific data on power consumption for networked and non-networked modes, as well as the delay times for switching into these low-power states.

-Given the extremely large number of electronic devices that spend a lot if not all their time in standby mode, the new lower allowances for standby power consumption will have a big impact on minimizing the overall energy consumption of electronics across the EU.
-The EU calculates that the new sterner limits of the 2025 regulations will decrease power consumption by about 32.5 TWh per year by 2030.
-This will save EU consumers about 7 billion euros while also reducing CO2 emissions by some 4.6 million tons annually.
+Given the extremely large number of electronic devices that spend a lot if not all their time in standby mode, estimated at over 5 billion units currently in use across the EU, the new lower allowances for standby power consumption will have a big impact on minimizing the overall energy consumption of electronics.
+The EU calculates that the sterner limits of the 2025 standby power regulation EU will decrease power consumption by approximately 32.5 TWh per year by 2030.
+This massive reduction is equivalent to the annual electricity consumption of an entire country like Denmark.

-The new 2025 EU standby power consumption regulations are sound elements of the EU's long-term plan to improve energy efficiency, reduce greenhouse gas emissions and promote sustainable development.
-By setting ambitious goals and prudently enforcing compliance, the EU aims to set an example for the world and inspire similar initiatives globally.
+The new EU 2025 standby power consumption standards are sound elements of the EU's long-term plan to improve energy efficiency, reduce greenhouse gas emissions, and promote sustainable development.
+By setting ambitious goals and prudently enforcing compliance, the EU aims to set an example for the world and inspire similar initiatives globally, ensuring that "vampire power" becomes a thing of the past in the transition to a climate-neutral continent by 2050.

 About Author